 While discounts vary per insurance company, typical home policy discounts are multi-policy (home and auto), new roof, claims free, non-smoker, and new home discounts.
 Look closely at your policy to see if you or your home qualifies for any possible discounts.

 Insurance companies see things like old roofs, mold, and general disrepair as liabilities and will charge you accordingly for them.
 It is important to maintain the structural integrity of your home to ensure your premiums don’t increase unnecessarily.

-Here are some top providers per J.D.
+While we don't provide quotes for home insurance, here are some top providers per J.D.
 Power Ratings:

 Are my guns covered by my homeowners insurance?

 I have some nice rifles and I am wondering if they are covered by my homeowners insurance?...

 I bought an engagement for my fiance and I am wondering if she insures or do I?
 Where can I ...

 Do I need a landlord policy or homeowner?

 I’m not sure if I need a homeowners or landlord insurance policy for my property that I rent out.
 I ...

 Whose insurance covers a tree falling on a car?